MicrosoftDocs/cpp-docs.it-it/docs/standard-library/basic-string-class.md

 ### <a name="parameters"></a>Parametri

-`_Ch` Carattere da aggiungere alla fine della stringa.
+*CH* il carattere da aggiungere alla fine della stringa.

 ### <a name="remarks"></a>Note